-Paper guidelines: Using the Global Challenge Paper Guidelines, youth will select a country other than the one the currently live in and research 1 of 20 key factors that affect food security (examples of key factors include plant science, water scarcity, dietary diseases, malnutrition or international trade).
-Each participant will write a two-five page paper outlining their research findings, as well as an approach/recommendation they develop to overcome the issue.
+Research Paper Instructions: Using the Global Challenge Paper Instructions, youth will select a country other than the one the currently live in and research 1 of 20 key factors that affect food security (examples of key factors include plant science, water scarcity, dietary diseases, malnutrition or international trade).
+Each participant will write a three-five page paper outlining their research findings, as well as an approach/recommendation they develop to overcome the issue.
 More topic, paper and mentor guidelines can be found through World Food Prize, along with examples of past papers.